BirgitSch/PythonPractice/README.md

 Tasks:
 1. Name/Age -- How many years left till 100years old.
 (NameHundred.py)
 2. Odd/Even -- Show if a number between 0-100 is odd or even.
 (OddorEven.py)
+3. Prime/List -- Look up if a number is prime using a list.
+(PrimeList.py